CS-Guram/Eng_to_Spn_Translator/README.md

 ## Usage

 Visit the application in your web browser and enter words or numbers from 0 to 100, and colors to see their translations.

-## Acknowledgments

-- Thanks to the Django and React communities for their excellent documentation and support.